pspratling/Data-Visualizations/README.md

 <img src="https://github.com/pspratling/Data-Visualizations/blob/master/Expansion%20of%20Metro%20Atlanta/images/bokeh_dashboard.png" width="400" height=400>

 Visualizing the expansion of Metro Atlanta since 1980 via the increasing population densities of Georgia counties.
+A linear colormapping is used to emphasize the growth of higher-populated counties.

 Data gathered from [US Census information](https://www.census.gov/).
 Note: Code in the repository is for the interactive bokeh dashboard in the second image, not for the animation.
 Functionality includes a slider for changing the year, mousewheel zoom,  a hovertool to display county information, and a pan tool.